-Suboption 2 would prohibit all groundfish bottom contact gear in Heceta Bank area through the development of a YRCA (see Figure 14).
-As described in Suboption 1a, this would likely have little impact from No Action, as this area would remain closed to groundfish bottom contact gear and potentially allow only non-bottom contact gear configurations in the area.
+Suboption 2 would prohibit all groundfish and directed halibut bottom contact gear in Heceta Bank area through a YRCA (see Figure 18).
+As described for Suboption 1a, this would likely have little impact to industry compared to No Action, as this area would remain closed to groundfish and directed halibut bottom contact gear, allowing only legal non-bottom contact gear configurations in the area.
 This would be another area for enforcement to monitor; however, the costs associated are unable to be quantified.

-Suboption 3 would potentially develop additional new YRCAs.
-If developed, YRCAs would prohibit fishing to a sector or sectors in an area.
+Suboption 3 would develop additional new YRCAs that could be used in the future for groundfish or halibut vessels.
 Impacts to industry of implementing a YRCA would need to be considered at the time of implementation.
-As discussed above, YRCAs would only be enforceable for groundfish vessels or directed halibut vessels retaining groundfish, as the mechanism is currently not available for directed halibut in the Halibut Act regulations.
-If implemented, this would lead to additional enforcement costs which are again, unable to be quantified.
+As discussed above, YRCAs could only be implemented inseason for groundfish vessels or directed halibut vessels retaining groundfish, as the mechanism is currently not available for directed halibut in the Halibut Act regulations.
+Implementing the YRCAs for directed halibut would require a full rulemaking.
+If any or all of these YRCAs were implemented, this would lead to additional enforcement costs which are again, unable to be quantified at this time and would be considered at the time of implementation.